axkr/symja_android_library/symja_android_library/doc/functions/PowerMod.md

 PowerMod(0, -1, 2)
 ```

-The argument 0 should be nonzero.
+The third argument of `PowerMod` should be nonzero.

 ```
 >> PowerMod(5, 2, 0)